 The Digital Millennium Copyright Act (passed in the year 2000 of course) provides clear relief if it can be proved you used the music.
 The artist or his representatives no longer have to prove and calculate damages.
 All he must do is prove you used it by downloading and saving a copy from your website which takes just a few minutes.
 You can be sure he did that before sending the first letter.

 Maybe you have not been caught and, after reading this article, you remove that video from your website licitly split and hope they don't find it.
 Unfortunately most things posted on the website are retrievable virtually forever. (see the Way Back machine at www.Archive.org).

 In any case, if you get caught you won't have a leg to stand on and, after you pay out big time, you might not have a vacation rental home either.

 Royalty Free Music

-There is a bit of good news in all of this - providing you haven't already broken the law - you can find many websites on which you can buy "Royality Free" Music for very inexpensive prices.
+There is a bit of good news in all of this - providing you haven't already broken the law - you can find many websites on which you can buy "Royalty Free" Music for very inexpensive prices.
 You won't find your favorite tune, you won't get to have Paul McCartney sing "Yesterday" on your video.
-But a careful search will find a good tune that is royality free.
+But a careful search will find a good tune that is royalty free.
 And you won't get sued for using it.

 When buying such music you must take care to do it property.
-Royality free does not necessarily mean you can use it for anything you want.
+Royalty free does not necessarily mean you can use it for anything you want.
 Most licenses have some limitations which you must follow religiously.

 Then take care to buy from a reputable website.
 Then save your invoice, proof of payment, their terms and conditions and a copy of the music all saved together so you can produce them if the copyright is ever challenged.